google/badwolf/docs/bql.md

   GROUP BY ?gp;
 ```

-Would return the number of grand childre per grandparent.
+Would return the number of grandchildren per grandparent.
 However, it would
 be better if the distinct version was used to guaranteed that all duplicates
 resulting on the graph data are removed.
 The query below illustrates how
 the distinct variant work.